logicblocks/cartus/docs/getting-started.md

 ### The `cartus.test/logger` backend

-The [[cartus.test/logger]] backend captures all logged events in memory in an atom, allowing tests to assert that log events took place.
+The [[cartus.test/logger]] backend captures all logged events in memory in an atom, allowing your tests to assert that log events took place.

 To create a `cartus.test/logger`: